martincxx/Yolo-ExBanking/README.md

 npm run artillery:test
 ```

-The generated report is available in the *performance-report* folder.
+The generated report is available in the *performanceTests* folder.